 We generally recommend Google Docs as the preferred approach to generating instructions given the rich formatting and easy collaboration offered.
 The below instructions detail how to set up and use a Google Doc on our platform.

 The easiest way to start writing and manage instructions is simply using Google Docs.
 We made a template to get you started (click File → Make a Copy to start your own).
-We have created a helpful guide here.
+Check out our "Tips for Writing Instructions" section below for helpful pointers on what to include.

 Submit a small sample of tasks to Scale using your instructions.
 Once you get annotated data back, refine your instructions with additional examples or common errors as needed.